 (c) The hours for which a Generating Facility is Dispatched by a test Dispatch Notice shall not count against the Maximum Commitment Period for any Summer Period.

-3.4 If the Commercial Operation Date has not occurred by October 31, 2001 the ISO may terminate this Agreement by written notice to Owner. for whatever reason, -
+3.4 If the Commercial Operation Date for the Summer Period 2002 has not occurred by October 31, 2002, the ISO may terminate this Agreement by written notice to Owner.
+If for whatever reason, this Agreement with respect to Summer Period 2001 is terminated, for whatever reason, -the parties agree that this Agreement with respect to the Summer Periods 2002 and 2003 shall remain in full force and effect, except as otherwise terminated pursuant to this Agreement.

 ARTICLE 4